 Healthy poop should not have any coating on it.

-Sometimes you’ll find poop that is covered by a slimy substance – mucus.
-Mucus is produced in the intestine to lubricate and protect the gut lining but normally it isn’t noticeable on feces.
+Sometimes you’ll find poop covered by a slimy substance – mucus.
+Mucus is produced in the intestine to lubricate and protect the gut lining, but it usually isn’t noticeable on feces.

 Mucosal surfaces in the gut are part of the immune system, designed to detect and kill pathogenic organisms that may be trying to make their way through the gut lining.

-When the large intestine isn’t happy and battling parasites, bacterial overgrowth, food allergy or intolerance, or even tumors (basically anything that irritates or inflames the gut wall), it can result in an increased production of mucus, which then becomes apparent on the stool.
+When the large intestine isn’t happy and battling parasites, bacterial overgrowth, food allergy or intolerance, or even tumors (basically anything that irritates or inflames the gut wall), it can increase the production of mucus then becomes apparent on the stool.
 Even stress can cause mucus-coated stools.

 One or two slimy stools don’t warrant rushing to a vet.

-However, if this becomes a regular occurrence, or it is combined with other symptoms such as diarrhea, vomiting or abdominal pain, the situation in the gut has gotten out of control and it’s important to have your dog seen by a vet.
+However, if this becomes a regular occurrence, or it comes with other symptoms such as diarrhea, vomiting, or abdominal pain, the situation in the gut has gotten out of control, and it’s essential to have your dog seen by a vet.

 What hides within

-Just like with vomit, the contents of your dog stools can sometimes provide an inkling as to what may have upset your dog’s digestive system.
+Like with vomit, the contents of your dog’s stools can sometimes provide clues as to what may have upset your dog’s digestive system.

-Pieces of plastic, toys and other non-food items, tell you that your dog ate stuff that was not intended to be eaten, which could be behind the problem.
-One question left unanswered, however, is whether all the foreign material has passed or some still remain within the digestive tract.
+Pieces of plastic, toys, and other non-food items, tell you that your dog ate stuff that was not intended to be eaten, which could be behind the problem.
+One question left unanswered, however, is whether all the foreign material has passed or some remain within the digestive tract.

 If you find bits of undigested food, it’s either a reflection on the food or your dog’s ability to digest what they eat.

 Things like pieces of raw carrots can appear in the stools in more or less pristine shape.
 Dogs are not designed to digest chunks of raw vegetables.
 Once I tried giving my dog a freeze-dried raw food with chickpeas in it.
-Chickpeas are nutritious and seemed like a good ingredient.
-However, the chickpea grit came out exactly the same as it went in.
-Clearly, there wasn’t much nutritional benefit to be gained from feeding something that just goes through unchanged.
+Chickpeas are nutritious and seem like a good ingredient.
+However, the chickpea grit came out precisely the same as it went in.
+Clearly, there wasn’t much nutritional benefit to be gained from feeding something that goes through unchanged.

-If the food that dogs should normally digest well comes out untouched, then you have a serious problem on your hands.
+If the food that dogs should normally digest comes out untouched, you have a serious problem on your hands.